qmk/qmk_firmware/keyboards/keyprez/corgi/readme.md

 Flashing example for this keyboard:

     make keyprez/corgi:default:flash

+Flashing for Pro micro:

+    make keyprez/corgi:default:avrdude

+After running the flash command, you need to short reset and ground on your microcontroller to flash it.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).